netdata/netdata/claim/README.md

 # Agent claiming

 Agent claiming is part of the onboarding process when creating a Space in Netdata Cloud.
-Each Space gets its own common invitation mechanism, which begins with the administrators of the Scape creating a **claiming token**.
-They, or other users is their organization, can then use the claiming token to add an node to their Space.
+Each Space gets its own common invitation mechanism, which begins with the administrators of the Space creating a **claiming token**.
+They, or other users in their organization, can then use the claiming token to add a node to their Space.

 To claim a node, you first send a claiming request to Netdata Cloud (from the agent node).
-Once the Netdata Cloud validates the claiming request of the agent (based on the claiming token), and returns a successful result, the node is considered claimed.
+Once Netdata Cloud validates the claiming request of the agent (based on the claiming token), and returns a successful result, the node is considered claimed.